RF - Guide

 Open the catalog to page 10

-RF - Guide - 11
+RF - Guide-11

 INTRODUCTION TO BASIC RF THEORY CONSTRUCTION AND FUNCTION OF RF LINES Coaxial lines represent the most efficient method of transmitting signals from a source (Figure 3) via a RF line to a termination.
 The most commonly used method is that of cable assemblies, where the distance between the source and the termination is the assembly length.
-Direction of Propagation Source (load) Connector Pairs Figure 3 Direction of propagation along a RF line The most important factor in connector selection is the RF cable chosen, as this usually will set the minimum connector specifications such as...
+Direction of Propagation Source (load) Connector Pairs Figure 3 Direction of propagation along a RF line The most important factor in connector selection is the RF cable chosen, as this usually will set the minimum connector specifications such as physical...

 Open the catalog to page 11

-RF - Guide - 12
+RF - Guide-12

 INTRODUCTION TO BASIC RF THEORY Outer Conductor Dielectric (Insulator) Inner Conductor (Centre Contact) Figure 5 Due to the concentric inner and outer conductor construction, the coaxial line is well protected against outside influences.
 The signals will be transmitted in TEM-mode (Transversal Electric and Magnetic field) until the upper frequency limit, the so-called cut-off frequency (refer to Chapter 1.2.6 on page 18), is reached.
 The mechanical construction of the RF line determines this point.
 Basically, the smaller the mechanical dimensions the higher the frequencies.
-No fields exist...
+No fields exist in...

 Open the catalog to page 12